ArcovanBreda/CEConvDL2/blogpost.md

   *Figure 9: Accuracy over test-time saturation shift for saturation equivariant networks trained using input images in HSV color space format.
 Resnet-18 indicates a baseline model, CE indicates Color (saturation) Equivariant networks, and jitter indicates training time saturation augmentation, which was set to be in [0, 20].
 The CE-Resnet-18 models are trained for 5 saturation shifts of -1, -0.5, 0, 0.5, and 1 that were applied to the input image. ([source](CEConv/plot_saturation.py))*
 </div>

+As opposed to hue equivariance shifting the image here doesn't lead to equivariant performance, we expect this occurs due to the clipping and the non-cyclic nature of saturation.
 Compared to the equivariance implemented by transforming the kernel, there are some changes.
-The peak around no saturation shift has become wider and lower for CE-ResNet-18 and towards the ends of the test-time saturation shifts, it manages to outperform the baseline.
+The peak around no saturation shift have now become wider and lower for CE-ResNet-18 and towards the ends of the test-time saturation shifts, it manages to outperform the baseline.
 Furthermore, CE-ResNet-18 with jitter now outperforms the baseline with jitter for positive saturation shifts.
 However, all of these variations only lead to an insignificant change in test accuracy.
 Therefore, there is no clear preference for one over the other.

 ##### Value Equivariance
 For value equivariance, we only tested shifting the input images with 5 shifts.
 Initially, we tested with a shift range starting at minus one however in RGB space this results in totally black images with a complete loss of information, therefore, we decided to replace this minus one with minus a half.
 The results can be found in Figure 10.